-A trip to Kelowna would not be complete without taking the time to search for Ogopogo, the legendary lake monster that reputedly resides in Okanagan Lake.
+A trip to Kelowna would not be complete without taking the time to search for the legendary Ogopogo that reputedly resides in Okanagan Lake.

 How Ogopogo has been described